 SLOP Suspension (mixture) of non-plastic materials (not clay) in water. eg. slop china stone.

 SLOP Potters protective clothing or overall. usually white.
-In the early days slops were made fomr cotton.
+In the early days slops were made from cotton.
 In today's factories the material used in Terylene, which doesn't hold dust.

 SLOP BONE A suspension of finely ground animal bone in water.